the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-challenges.md

 ## The infinite wait

 Reviewing pull requests is time-consuming and can be seen as less productive than generating new content.
-In open source projects where there is no pre-existing relationship between the submitter of a pull request and the core team reviewing it, it can be easy to ignore pull requests.
+In open source projects where there is no pre-existing relationship between the submitter of a pull request and the core team reviewing it, it can be easy for pull requests to get ignored.

-This is especially true for Pull Requests that are controversial, or which are of high quality but making changes that the project does not see as a priority internally.
+This is especially true for pull requests that are controversial, or which are of high quality but making changes that the project does not see as a priority internally.

 A common outcome is that a pull request will be left in the queue for months or even years without being addressed.
-This is almost guaranteed to alienated potential members of the community that might otherwise build up around a project.
+This is almost guaranteed to alienated potential members of the community who might otherwise make more contributions.

 It's crucial that reviews are tackled in a timely manner.
 For an open source project, it is the responsibility of the project maintainers, and a sign of good stewardship, if pull requests are reviewed in good time.

-Not doing so can lead to pull requests building up, leading to drag on a project.
+Allowing stale pull requests to build up can cause drag on a project.

-If a project isn't ready to accept a pull request or doesn't have the capacity to review it, it is beneficial to make this clear, either by rejecting the pull request, or by engaging with the author to make clear that there is no capacity to review it.
+If a project isn't ready to accept a pull request or doesn't have the capacity to review it, it is beneficial to make this clear, either by rejecting the pull request, or by engaging with the author to explain the situation.

 ## The infinite review

 If a reviewer doesn't like a piece of code, it's not unusual for them to simply leave a review incomplete, rather than tackle the thorny issues it raises.
 This may be especially the case if a reviewer is having difficulty articulating what they dislike about a proposed change.

-Leaving pull requests half reviewed, from the side of the author or reviewer, can feel disrespectful to the effort the other parties have put in to working on it.
+Leaving pull requests half reviewed, from the side of the author or reviewer, can feel disrespectful to other parties who have worked on it.

-If there is any uncertainty about the benefits or purpose of a particular change, it is better to make this clear through a comment and discuss it with others involved, making clear that you come from a position of wanting to understand.
+If there is any uncertainty about the benefits or purpose of a particular change, it is better to make this clear through a comment, emphasising that you're looking to better understand.

-If, ultimately, a change is to be rejected, it is more respectful of the submitter's time to reject it than to leave the review incomplete.
+If a change is ultimately not going to be merged, it is more respectful to reject explicitly than to leave the review incomplete.
-If you are rejecting a a change it's essential that the reason is explained for the benefit of the author.
+When rejecting a change it is essential that the reason is explained for the benefit of the author.

 Remember that not everything has to be resolved in a single pull request.
 If it looks like it's going to be hard to come to a decision on something, create a new issue to deal with it, rather than allow it to block the code merge.